Why Is There So Much Breaking News on TV?

 These days, there seems to be a glut of breaking news on TV and not always because of emergencies.
 Even a routine 6 o'clock local newscast is full of breaking news stories that appear to be several hours old.

 While technology makes it easier to get information to the public faster, that's not the only reason viewers are pummeled by non-ending breaking news coverage.
 There are three other reasons it's so rampant in TV news.

 The Need for TV News to Stay Relevant

 Consider the 12 events that changed news coverage.
 For many of them, TV was the best way to get information.

-That means in order to survive, they need eyeballs watching TV.
+That means to survive; they need eyeballs watching TV.
 The best way to compete with instantaneous online news is by mimicking the "right now" aspect of stories.
-Maybe a murder happened 15 hours ago, but if police haven't made an arrest, the focus of a story can be "Breaking News: Killer Still on the Run", instead of the past-tense "Cleveland Man Found Gunned Down Overnight".
+Maybe a murder happened 15 hours ago, but if police haven't made an arrest, the focus of a story can be "Breaking News: Killer Still on the Run," instead of the past-tense "Cleveland Man Found Gunned Down Overnight."